 - In-Network Provider Assistance

-Medical Plan Benefits at a Glance
+Medical Plan Benefits Summary

 The City offers two medical plan options to meet your individual needs.
 Both plans include free preventive care services (with in-network providers only) and a four-tier prescription drug plan.

 The City is committed to supporting employees who take the steps to achieve a healthier lifestyle.
 Employees that complete all four (4) SAV4Health activities by November 15th will receive an estimated $1,000 reduction in annual medical premiums.